dssg/triage/docs/sources/quickstart.md

 Now that you have triage running, [continue onto the suggested project workflow](https://dssg.github.io/triage/triage_project_workflow/) for some tips about how to iterate and tune the pipeline for your project.

-Alternatively, if you'd like more of a guided tour with sample data, check out our [dirty duck tutorial](https://dssg.github.io/triage/dirtyduck/).
+Alternatively, if you'd like more of a guided tour with sample data, *check out our [colab tutorial]*(https://colab.research.google.com/github/dssg/triage/blob/master/example/colab/colab_triage.ipynb) that is hosted so you don't need to install anything or the [dirty duck tutorial](https://dssg.github.io/triage/dirtyduck/).